-Crab Rangoon gets a dunk-able makeover in this amazing dip.
-All the creamy, cheesy filling chock-full of crab exits the oven bubbling and ready for homemade wonton chips.
+Crab Rangoon Dip is a dunk-able makeover in this amazing appetizer.
+All the creamy, cheesy filling, chock-full of crab exits the oven bubbling and ready for homemade wonton chips.
 Dig in!

 The marriage of sweet, delicate crab meat with cream cheese oozing out of a crispy wonton wrapper is pure genius, and it’s all those flavors and textures that inspired my Crab Rangoon Dip.